Quick Acknowledgement

 Prediction: Healthcare

 In the post Med School Blows Past the Education Bubble I remarked that medical school would blow past most college degrees since medical school was in a shortage and other degrees were not.
 This has held correct and in fact, medical wages have significantly outpaced other industries.
 Some doctors are now making more money than CEOs of medium to large sized companies - it's almost insane to see these wages until you realize the shortage in medicine.
 I also noted in the past that the USA graduates almost as many lawyers as doctors and lawyers keep trying to add complexity to the system, which has only increased costs.
 Finally, the anti-male sentiment in the USA has caught up with the country.
-Hard working young men do not enter medical school, nor want to.
-College is as anti-male as it comes and young men are wise to avoid American colleges (Chinese, Japanese, Russian, Indian and other colleges in Asia make much better places for young men to attend college).
+Hard working young men do not enter medical school, nor want to (recall I noted this would the effects of some policies being put in place).
+American college haved earned the reputation of being "anti-male hate spaces" among young American men.
+While I don't agree with their sentiment, these institutions have certainly supported policies that have made them less appealing to young men.

 Not only did my post age well in terms of how much money doctors make, it aged extremely well when you look at life expectancies of Americans: it's plummeting.
 Americans are dying faster and their healthcare costs are skyrocketing.
 I did warn you it was coming!
 Even the American Medical Association is forced to agree with what I cautioned (and note too that they're even talking about the extreme bureaucracy with examples such as "Physicians today, on average, spend about two hours on paperwork for every one hour we spend with patients").